 Sixteen and feeling like an adult.

 I was in class.
-Yes, some days I actually sat in the classroom.
+Yes, some days I actually sat in a classroom.
 The last bell of the day rang signaling the school day was over, but I had one more stop to make.

 One of the counselors came up to me and said, “Your girlfriend is really smart.
 She makes straight A’s and is going to college.”
 I agreed, but we had never spoken of college.
 He went on to say, “She is going to go to college and find a Trevor.
 And, you will be here working at Footlocker.”